Antisemitism in the Russian Empire: February Revolution

 When the Russian Provisional Government was put into place on 16 March 1917, all antisemitic measures were abolished, and Jews served in important government positions.
-As a result, the revolution saw enthusiastic support from Jews, and Jews served important roles for various political parties.
-Zionist youth groups were formed across the country, Zionists held celebratory rallies in response to the Balfour declaration, and Zionists formed Jewish self-defense battalions.
+As a result, the February Revolution saw enthusiastic support from Jews, and Jews served important roles for various political parties.
+Zionist youth groups were formed across the country, Zionists held celebratory rallies in response to the Balfour Declaration, and Zionists formed Jewish self-defense battalions.
 However, only a few months after its foundation, the provisional government was overthrown by the Bolsheviks in the October Revolution, and in the ensuing anarchy, violent antisemitism returned to Russia, with sporadic pogroms.
 Anton Denikin's White Army was a bastion of antisemitism, using "Strike at the Jews and save Russia!" as its motto.
 The Bolshevik Red Army, although committing antisemitic abuses, had a policy of opposing antisemitism, and as a result, it won more support of much of the Jewish population, although Soviet policies of anti-religious propaganda and nationalization of private property proved unpopular and foreshadowed future antisemitism in the Soviet Union.

 Involvement of the Russian Orthodox Church

 The anti-Jewish policies by the Russian state were supported by the Ecclesiastical Collegium under Peter the Great and, later by the Holy Synod.
 These institutions of the Church served essentially as government departments.
 Russian Orthodox population generally "maintained a more or less neutral attitude" towards Jews during periods of calm, with a "mixture of fear and hatred of Jews characteristic of medieval Christian consciousness" smouldering below the surface.
 However, social, economic, religious or political changes occasionally brought this undercurrent of antisemitism to the surface, changing the Christian populace into "a fanatical crowd capable of murder and pillage."
 All "anti-Jewish decisions were conducted by state administrative organs, acting on the authority of emperors, state committees and ministries.", but "unlike the Western church, the Russian Orthodox Church took no steps to protect the Jews."
-Moreover, despite the lack of an official church position on the Jewish question, many clerics and priests of the Russian Orthodox Church were prone to antisemitic attitudes.
-The first Kishinev pogrom of 1903 was led by Eastern Orthodox priests.
+Moreover, despite the lack of an official church position on the Jewish question, priests and even bishops of the Russian Orthodox Church were vulnerable to believing the antisemitic propaganda spread by the Tsarist civil service and by extreme nationalist paramilitary organizations like the Black Hundreds and the Union of the Russian People.
+For this reason, the rioters in the first Kishinev pogrom of 1903 were led by Eastern Orthodox priests.